 - Machine washable.

-- The buttons on the forehead look unusual.
+- The control panel buttons on the forehead look unusual.

 - It’s fiddly to put the components back in after washing (it took me four minutes when I timed it).

 Please note that this written review isn’t an exact transcript of my video.
 In the video, I do an unboxing, talk about the sound quality and comfort in bed, compare them to normal headphones, and then give my final thoughts after a few days of using them.